 2. Sheer confidence!
 The double-digit squad is flying as high as it has all season long.
 An NCAA tournament win over a team the nation believed was better?
 That’s a huge boost in the momentum department.

-The higher-seeded team still holds a nearly two-to-one advantage over teams riding the high of an upset, but the numbers say things are trending up once you get one — and in March, all you need is one.
+The higher-seeded team still holds a significant advantage against teams riding the high of an upset, but the numbers say things are trending up once you get one — and in March, all you need is one.